Frequently Asked Questions

 How can I understand the steps taken by you to process the raw data?

-Data For India works with raw data from the publication source, and use the published aggregates to recheck our findings.
+Data For India works with raw data from the publication source, and uses the published aggregates to recheck our findings.
 We do not alter the data or indicators in the raw data, and follow established statistical norms while working with the data.
 If any data is aggregated or renamed for ease of understanding, we state as such in the text, footnotes or chart notes.

 For any topics or data sources that require a deeper explanation, Data For India publishes articles under the Measurement vertical explaining the methodology and our decision making process around the data.